 A density plot of the local SFMS, based on 90,786 individual spectra, is shown in Figure 2.
-Colors account for the density of data points, and the yellow line represents a linear fitting to the correlation using only the 80% of the data, corresponding to the data contained inside the largest contour in the density plot that corresponds to the linear regime of the data.
-However, in Table 1, we present the results of the fitting was performed using variable mass bins that individually contain 1% of the total amount of data and shows that the spatially resolved SFMS relation holds in general as a linear relation.
-Uncertainties in this plot are not shown, but were taken into account in the computation of the linear fitting and are reflected in the errors of the slope and zero point of the correlation.
+Colors account for the density of data points, and the yellow line represents a linear fitting to the correlation using only the 80% of the data, corresponding to the data contained inside the largest contour in the density plot which corresponds to the linear regime of the data.
+However in Table 1 we present the results of the fitting using both, 100% and 80% of the data.
+The fitting was performed using variable mass bins which individually contain 1% of the total amount of data and shows that the spatially-resolved SFMS relation holds in general, as a linear relation.
+Uncertainties in this plot are not shown, but were